zilkey/auto_tagger/README.md

     set :auto_tagger_working_directory, "../../"

     task :production do
-      # In each of your environments that need auto-branch setting, you need to set :stage
+      # In each of your environments that need auto-branch setting, you need to set :auto_tagger_stage
       set :auto_tagger_stage, :production
     end